STAT 385 Summer 2025 Unofficial Syllabus

 Supplemental Notes and Videos

-At times, the Instructor may provide notes and links to videos to supplement student learning.
+At times, the Instructor may provide notes and links to videos to supplement learner learning.
 These materials could be useful for learning and reinforcement of ideas.
 Any supplemental notes and videos will be posted on the course website in the course_content repository.

 Discussions

 This discussion board, which exists as a tab on the course_content repository, is one of the best ways to communicate with classmates and course staff.
 Questions can be seen quickly and receive a rapid response.
-Students are encouraged to use this board, but there is no requirement to participate in the discussion board.
+Learners are encouraged to use this board, but there is no requirement to participate in the discussion board.

 when posting in the board.
 The things discussed here should be of a non-personal and non-private matter.
-If student has a personal or private matter to discuss with the Instructor, such as grades, please send an email to kinson2\@illinois.edu{.email}.
+If learner has a personal or private matter to discuss with the Instructor, such as grades, please send an email to kinson2\@illinois.edu{.email}.
 Additionally, the conversation in the discussion board should be respectful of people’s differences and cannot be used to speak negatively about anyone or harm anyone.

 Assignments